GURUFOCUS.COM » STOCK LIST » Real Estate » Real Estate » Rockwell Land Corp (PHS:ROCK) » Definitions » E10

 8 Rockwell, Hidalgo Center, Rockwell Center, 2nd Floor, Metro Manila, Makati, RIZ, PHL, 1200

 Rockwell Land Corp engages in the real estate development of residential and commercial properties.
-It operates through the following business segments: Residential Development, Commercial Development, and Hotel Operations.
+It operates through the following business segments: Residential Development, and Commercial Development.
 The Residential Development segment which earns the majority of revenue involves the development, sale, and property management of all residential units under the Rockwell and Primaries brands.
 Its Commercial Development segment develops, leases, and manages its retail and office developments.
-The Hotel Operations segment engages in the lease of serviced apartments and management of hotel and resort operations.